 Predictive analytics can go beyond traditional claims-based risk scores to accurately identify patients that are likely to incur high costs in the future.
 By flagging these potential high utilizers, healthcare organizations can focus on patients that could benefit most from earlier, more targeted interventions.
 Recognizing that a relatively small percentage of patients drive healthcare spending, better care coordination and management, along with sustainable cost-containment strategies, will lead to better outcomes and a reduction of overall healthcare costs.

 of all healthcare expenditures come from the top 1% costliest patients

 Treating people with chronic disease accounts for 86% of our nation's healthcare costs

 leading causes of death are due to chronic diseases

 See How ClosedLoop Can Predict Your Most Expensive Patients in the Next Six Months

 Get in touch today to see the ClosedLoop platform in action.

 Chronic Disease—Onset or Progression

-Heart disease, cancer, and diabetes are not only the leading cause of death and disability in the U.S., they make up 90% of the nation’s $3.3 trillion annual healthcare costs.learn more
+Heart disease, cancer, and diabetes are the leading causes of death and disability in the U.S. and they make up 90% of the nation's $3.3 trillion annual healthcare costs.learn more

 Hospital Acquired Conditions & Infections